The Passenger-1975

 Two scenes in particular are heartbreaking and honest.
 A man played by William H. Macy emerges on the doorsteps of Claire’s house and she is engulfed in rage at his appearance.

 The subject matter of depression and suicide is not a cheery one, and Cake delves deeply into this territory.
-To be fair, the film is a bit of a downer, slow, and, at moments, drags a bit, and teeters on the verge of a lifetime television movie (yikes!), but is MUCH better than that thanks to Aniston’s compelling portrayal.
+The film is a bit of a downer, slow, and, at moments, drags a bit, and teeters on the verge of a lifetime television movie (yikes!), but MUCH better than that thanks to Aniston’s compelling portrayal.

 The Nanny-1965